DeepaGheewala/PyBer_Analysis/README.md

 The data generated has been divided into 3 City Types - ***Urban, Suburban and  Rural.***

 ## Purpose
-This project is about creating visualizations of rideshare data for PyBer to help improve access to ride-sharing services and determine affordability for underserved neighborhoods.CEO is expert in data Visualization so getting the right charts is very important.
+This project is about creating visualizations of rideshare data for PyBer to help improve access to ride-sharing services and determine affordability for underserved neighborhoods.
+CEO is an expert in the data Visualization so getting the right charts is very important.
 The application was created in Python and now to generate the charts we are going to use Pandas and Matplotlib Library

 The analysis of this project will generate a summarized chart for CEO to help and determine affordibility and improve the services to server the neighborhoods better.
 * [Pyber Summary of the data for each City Type](#Pyber-Summary)